cyjack/moodle-qtype_stack/doc/en/Developer/Development_track.md

 * Remove hard-coded "not answered" option from Radio input type.
 * (Done) On the questiontestrun page, have options to (a) delete all question variants.
 * (Done) Make SVG the default image format in Maxima generate plots.
+* (Done) Add in the option to add in an algebraic input box to an MCQ input type: https://community.articulate.com/articles/how-to-use-an-other-please-specify-answer-option
 * Enable individual questions to load Maxima libraries.
 (See issue #305).